 The Stone Burr Mill at the site had its stones dressed in 1997.
 Because of this, very fine flour can now be ground.
 During the show, fresh-ground flour is available for sale for $2.00 a bag.
 Be sure to stop by the Flour Mill (next to the Gas Station building) to buy yourself a bag, and request a free handout containing several delicious homemade bread recipes!

 It wouldn’t be Threshermen’s without lots of great food, and we certainly strive to please!
-Start your day with pancakes and sausage from the Laurens Kiwanis Club, or a fresh doughnut and cup of hot coffee at the Threshermen Café.
+Start your day with a large breakfast hosted by the Marathon Fire Department, or a fresh doughnut and cup of hot coffee at the Threshermen Café.
 The Snack Stand, located in the Store Building, serves up stuffed baked potatoes, nachos, smoothies, candy bars and popcorn.
 Hop on over to The Southside Cafe for a slice of pizza, a fresh-made funnel cake, homemade French Fries, or a cool glass of lemonade!
 At the Feed Bunk they're busy grilling rib eye steak sandwiches, pork chops, beef and pork burgers.
 So many decisions — so little time!